Board of Directors

 , Board President

-Sarah Paoletti is a Practice Associate Professor of Law at the University of Pennsylvania Law School, where she founded and directs the Transnational Legal Clinic.
-From 2003-2006, she was a Practitioner-in-Residence in Read More the International Human Rights Law Clinic at the Washington College of Law American University, where she also taught a seminar on the labor and employment rights of immigrant workers.
-Her areas of expertise include international human rights, immigrant and migrant rights, asylum law, and labor and employment law.
+Sarah Paoletti is a Practice Professor of Law at the University of Pennsylvania Law School, where she founded and directs the Transnational Legal Clinic.
+From 2003-2006, she was a Practitioner-in-Residence in the International Human Rights Law Clinic at the Washington College of Law American University, where she also taught a seminar on the labor and employment rights of immigrant workers.
+Read More Her areas of expertise include international human rights, immigrant and migrant rights, asylum law, and labor and employment law.
 She has written on and presented on the intersection of migration and international human rights, particularly as it relates to the labor rights of migrants in the U.S., before Committees of the United Nations, the Organization of American States and at different conferences.
 She was a staff attorney at Friends of Farmworkers, Inc., a statewide legal services program serving migrant workers in Pennsylvania, where she was an Independence Foundation Public Interest Fellow, as well as a Skadden Fellow (1998-1999, 2000-2003), and currently serves as Secretary of the Board of Directors for that Organization.
-She also serves as President of the Board of Directors of Centro de los Derechos del Migrante, Inc. (Center for Workers Rights, based in Zacatecas, MX).
+She also serves as President of the Board of Directors of Centro de los Derechos del Migrante, Inc. (Center for Migrant Rights, based in Mexico City).
 From 1999 to 2000, she was a law clerk for the Hon.
 Judge Anthony J. Scirica, U.S. Court of Appeals, 3rd Circuit.
 She received her JD from the Washington College of Law American University (summa cum laude) in 1998, and her B.A. from Yale University in 1992.

 , Board Vice-President

 Retired Research Director, California Institute for Rural Studies